 And there is more.
 Imbalance is often the result of strength and tightness on one side combined with weakness and fatigue on the other side (the antagonist muscles).
 If this is the case, we will identify targeted exercises to help strengthen the weaker side, including light-touch exercise tools where needed, and strategic stretches for the tighter side.
 We will look carefully at how these exercises and stretches can be built into your daily routine, and I will provide support in between sessions to encourage you to keep up the exercises, if you would like this.

 Please be assured, what we will not do is try to fundamentally alter how you do your job or how you play.
 This is where you and your tutors and coaches are the experts.
-The Massage Therapist will simply work with you to enable a smoother, pain-free flow to whatever it is that you already do so well.
+The Soft Tissue Therapist will simply work with you to enable a smoother, pain-free flow to whatever it is that you already do so well.

 Frequently Asked Questions